The Bennington College Plan Process

 The Plan Process Term-by-Term

-The Plan process begins in discussions with your faculty advisor and first-year advisor.
+The Plan process begins in discussions with your faculty advisor.
 They’ll work with you to lay a solid foundation for successfully pursuing your education.

 Your initial, formal Plan-related task is the writing of a first-year essay.
 This three- to five-page document centers on your progress in coursework, your first Field Work Term (FWT), directions for your second term of work, and options for future studies.
 Examples of questions that might be addressed include: